Local attractions inspire ideas for fun things to do in Hinckley MN all year round. There’s everything for everyone.

 Hinckley Fire Museum

 The Hinckley Fire Museum interprets the story of the Great Fire of 1894 in the restored depot that was originally built in 1894, just after the fire.
 The museum, listed in the National Register of Historic Places, includes the original waiting rooms for men and women, the Beanery and the Freight Room, where once every hour a 20 minute documentary video about the fire is played.
 Life in the 1890’s is on exhibit.
-Open May 1 to mid- October, 10am-5pm Tues. to Sun., closed on Mondays except in July and August.
+Open May to mid- October.
+Fri-Sun in May, 10am-4:15pm; Tues-Sun in June, Sept. and Oct.; Open 7 days a week in July and Aug.;Tours available by appointment on weekdays in May.

 Willard Munger State Trail